Group training - Orange Knowledge Programme

 If you are in one of the Orange Knowledge partner countries and you have a training need that meets the above criteria, you need a Dutch training provider partner to submit a proposal together.
 Here are some tips to find a partner:

-Check www.studyinholland.nl/okp to see a list of programmes offered by Dutch education institutions that are involved in the Orange Knowledge programme.
+- Check our Studyfinder database to see a list of programmes offered by Dutch education institutions that are involved in the Orange Knowledge programme.
 You can contact one of these institutions to see if they are interested in group training.

 Still not found a good partner?